Speculative Decoding: the important parts

 In the best case, one expensive target forward pass produces multiple tokens.
 In the worst case, it produces exactly one — the same as standard decoding.
 Speculative decoding never makes things worse, it can only help.
 Note that this only holds when inference is memory-bound — speculative decoding increases total arithmetic operations (the draft model’s work plus verifying multiple positions), but since autoregressive decoding is bottlenecked by memory bandwidth, the extra compute fits within what’s already being spent on a single forward pass.

-Note on sampling: The description above uses exact token matching (A = A’), which is how verification works under greedy decoding.
-More generally, LLM decoding samples from a probability distribution (see Token Prediction).
-Leviathan et al.[1:1] generalize verification to this setting with speculative sampling: accept a draft token with probability min(1, p(x)/q(x)), where p is the target distribution and q is the draft distribution.
-On rejection, sample from the adjusted distribution norm(max(0, p - q)) — this covers exactly the probability mass not already accounted for by accepted tokens, ensuring the output distribution is identical to sampling from p alone.
+Note on sampling: The description above uses exact token matching (A = A’), which only works under greedy decoding.
+In general, LLM decoding samples from a probability distribution (see Token Prediction) — the property speculative decoding must preserve is the target model’s output distribution, not any single token.
+Greedy matching cannot do this: it biases the output toward the draft distribution q rather than the target distribution p.
+Leviathan et al.[1:1] generalize verification with speculative sampling: accept a draft token with probability min(1, p(x)/q(x)), and on rejection sample from norm(max(0, p - q)).
+This guarantees the output distribution is identical to sampling from p alone.

 Using a tree model over a draft model